bjornregnell/ws-dig/README.md

 # ws-dig
-Discussion material for conducting strategy workshops on digitalization in higher education.
+Presentation and discussion material for workshops on digitalization in higher education.

 ## Download